simon-off/frutti-di-mare/README.md

 One big problem I had was loading the pictures.
 Since i get them straight from the api I don't have any control over the file size.
 The pictures can take quite some time to load if you're on a slower connection.

 I tried my best to make the site responsive and mobile friendly.
 Hopefully it looks decent on mobile devices even though it is a bit clunky to operate.

+The **species.json** file is a copy of the data from the API used when developing.
+I fetched a local file when working to avoid excessive fetch calls to the API.
+Now it's using the API again.